Last Updated on

 A drone is one the finest pieces of technology currently available to the masses.

-These flying cameras have attracted a huge amount of people in the past few years and drone photography is revolutionising the way photographers document the world.
+The best drones have attracted a huge amount of people in the past few years and drone photography is revolutionising the way photographers document the world.
 They offer a flexibility unmatched by a tripod and with devices becoming increasingly affordable, photographers are turning to drones as a mean to diversify their practices and express themselves in new creative ways.

 The first time I flew my Mavic Pro I was totally blown away by how easy it is to put this little (but very powerful) “toy” in the air and start taking photos.
 Probably also a bit frightened.
 Have you ever tried to fly a drone?